! Museum Visitors !

 Poquoson Museum Officers

-Museum Phone No: 868-6830
+Museum Phone No: 868-6830 |

 Message for Professional Photographers

+Professional Photographers often use the Poquoson Museum as a venue for taking photos for paying clients.
+The museum board recognizes that the museum campus does offer a great location for backgrounds in many cases.
 Prior to professional photographers taking photo sessions on museum property, they are advised to contact the museum president Mr. Paul Whitlow.
 Discussions are necessary between the two parties to ensure the photographer and the museum can agree on a Memorandum of Understanding.
+Mr. Whitlow may be contacted at 868-6899.

 The Poquoson Museum, a volunteer operated community museum, needs your help!
-We are looking for individuals who can spare one Saturday afternoon a month to help man the museum as docents (training provided).
+We are looking for individuals who can spare one Saturday afternoon a month to help man the museum as docents ( training provided).

 -[ Details and Points of Contact ]-